Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <p>Those would have their own storage format.</p>
 <h2 id="01H821RTQ28RTWMDKM06XPTM50">Recording Time of Data</h2>
 <p>
-  <span>To properly report and process data (especially queued data), you should also provide the time when the data was recorded.
-You will need to provide 3 parameters with each request:</span>
+  To properly report and process data (especially queued data), you should also provide the time when the data was recorded.
+You will need to provide 3 parameters with each request:
 </p>
 <ul>
   <li>
-    <strong>timestamp</strong>:
-    <span>13-digit UTC millisecond unique timestamp of the moment of action</span>
+    <strong>timestamp</strong>: 13-digit UTC millisecond unique timestamp of
+    the moment of action
   </li>
   <li>
-    <strong>hour</strong>: <span>Current user local hour (0 - 23)</span>
+    <strong>hour</strong>: Current user local hour (0 - 23)
   </li>
   <li>
-    <strong>dow</strong>:&nbsp;<span>Current user day of the week (0-Sunday, 1 - Monday, ...
-6 - Saturday)</span>
+    <strong>dow</strong>:&nbsp;Current user day of the week (0-Sunday, 1 - Monday,
+    ...
+6 - Saturday)
   </li>
   <li>
-    <strong>tz</strong>:
-    <span>Current user time zone in minutes (120 for UTC+02, -300 for UTC-05)</span>
+    <strong>tz</strong>: Current user time zone in minutes (120 for UTC+02, -300
+    for UTC-05)
   </li>
 </ul>
 <p>
-  <span>As multiple events may be combined in a single request, you should also provide these parameters automatically in every event object.</span>
+  As multiple events may be combined in a single request, you should also provide these parameters automatically in every event object.
 </p>
 <p>
-  <span>The suggested millisecond timestamp should be unique, meaning if events were reported in the same timestamp, the SDK should update the millisecond timestamp in the order in which the events were reported.
-The pseudo-code to the unique millisecond timestamp could appear as follows:</span>
+  The suggested millisecond timestamp should be unique, meaning if events were reported in the same timestamp, the SDK should update the millisecond timestamp in the order in which the events were reported.
+The pseudo-code to the unique millisecond timestamp could appear as follows:
 </p>
 <pre><code class="javascript">//variable to hold last used timestamp
 lastMsTs = 0;